dreamos82/Arduino-MouseGlove/README.md

 Actually it can only move the mouse pointer.
-The device prot is defined in pointermouse.h (in the future maybe it will be a command line parameter), but for now you have to update the line:
+The device port is defined in client/pointermouse.h (in the future maybe it will be a command line parameter), but for now you have to update the line:

  ```C
 #define COM_PORT "/dev/ttyACM1"
  ```

-with your arduino port.
+with your arduino port before compiling.

+You must launch the client 5 or 10 second after you plugged in your arduino.
+You just need to type:

+# ./pointermouse

 WARNING: This project is intended as an experiment with arduino accelerometer, then it is not intended to work perfectly, or to be finished.